malahx/QuickMods/QuickVesselName/README.md

 #### What is it?

-QuickVesselName is a small plugin which adds the information of which mod has installed a part
+QuickVesselName is a small plugin which change vessel name for each pod / probe / rover created in editor

 #### How to install it?